ahamez/protox/documentation/reference.md

 ```
 Get the name of the field that stores unknown fields.

+### Required fields

 ```elixir
 @spec required_fields() :: [atom]
 required_fields()
 ```
+Get the list of required fields.

 ## Enums